lightninglabs/pool/README.md

-# Lightning Liquidity Marketplace (LLM)
+# Lightning Pool

-The Lightning Lightning Marketplace (LLM) is a non-custodial batched uniform clearing-price auction for Channel Liquidity Bonds (CLB).
+Lightning Pool is a non-custodial batched uniform clearing-price auction for Channel Liquidity Bonds (CLB).
 A CLB packages up inbound (or outbound!) channel liquidity (ability to send/receive funds) as a fixed incoming asset (earning interest over time) with a maturity date expressed in blocks.
 The maturity date of each of the channels is enforced by Bitcoin contracts, ensuring that the funds of the maker (the party that sold the channel) can't be swept until the maturity height.
 All cleared orders (purchased channels) are cleared in a single batched on-chain transaction.

 The existence of an open auction to acquire/sell channel liquidity provides all participants on the network with a more _stable_ income source in addition to